 Gel stains are thick coatings for wooden surfaces that are applied on top rather than penetrating the wood like regular stains.
 They can be layered like paint while still preserving the natural texture of the wood.

 Moreover, when applying gel stain, if the coats or layers are too thick, the stain also becomes thick.
-To fix this, we suggest you utilize lacquer thinner or mineral spirit to dissolve the excess stain.
+To fix this, I suggest you utilize lacquer thinner or mineral spirit to dissolve the excess stain.

 Furthermore, their thickness can pose difficulties when handling projects with cramped spaces and many corners because the gel stain may excessively accumulate in those areas, resulting in an uneven outcome.